ben-denham/lemma/docs/lemma.core.md

 ### Formula Parameters

-Formula parameter lists support all the features of Hy/Python functions, including variable argument lengths, optional arguments with default values, keyword arguments, and type annotations.
+Formula parameter lists support all the features of Hy functions (except `&kwonly` arguments), including variable argument lengths, optional arguments with default values, keyword arguments, and type annotations.
 For syntax and examples, see: https://docs.hylang.org/en/stable/language/api.html#defn

 Lemma also allows you to control whether formula arguments are